Which is the right garden office for you? Style, space, cost… there’s so much to think about.

 Small and stylish.
 If you’re short on space and don’t want to skimp on style and comfort, try the no-overhang Linea.
 This fully-insulated office will tuck neatly into a corner close to your boundary.
 A high-quality office, the Linea also includes internal lining, fully insulated roof, floor and walls, and a sleek, modern exterior.

 Simple and secure.
-If it’s simplicity you’re after, the Prima (Mini office) and Log cabin ranges are both timber-based constructions with individual boards lining the walls, roof and floor.
+If it’s simplicity you’re after, the Prima Office and Log Cabin ranges are both timber-based constructions with individual boards lining the walls, roof and floor.
 These brilliantly simple rooms are highly secure.
 The natural timber helps insulate the walls, helping keep the inside at just the right temperature, whatever the weather.

 Low-maintenance.
 Our Proline range is made from Tricoya, an innovative, super-stable all-weather-resistant wood composite.
 It has a 50-year above-ground lifespan and is amazingly resistant to warping, rot and fungal attack.

 Space from a shoestring.
-If you want to get the best deal from a tight budget, take a good look at our Prima garden offices.
+If you want to get the best deal on a tight budget, take a good look at our Prima Mini Office garden offices.
 No skimping on quality, just exceptional value for money.
-Priced from as little as £3,500.
+Priced from as little as £3,570.

 Made-to-measure.
 If you need to customise the size of your building, down to the last millimetre, Linea is the range for you.
 It’s available in your choice of door and windows, and the exact size and style to fit your space.

 Self-assembly.
 Not all our buildings are available for self-assembly.
-So if you fancy the exciting challenge of putting up your garden office yourself (and saving some money), check out our Prima and Log cabin ranges.
+So if you fancy the exciting challenge of putting up your garden office yourself (and saving some money), check out our Prima Offices and Log Cabin ranges.

 Ready to choose?